gabrielsoltz/metahub/README.md

 # Updating Workflow Status

 You can use **MetaHub** to update your AWS Security Findings Workflow Status in bulk.
-By using the option `--update-findings` you will update all the findings realted to your filters.
-This means that you can update, one, ten or thousands of findings all together using only one command.
+You will use the option `-update-findings' to update all the findings realted to your filters.
+This means you can update one, ten, or thousands of findings using only one command.

-For example, using the following filter: `./metahub --list-findings --sh-filters ResourceType=AwsSageMakerNotebookInstance RecordState=ACTIVE WorkflowStatus=NEW` I found 2 affected resources with 3 finding each making 6 security hub finiding in total.
+For example, using the following filter: `./metahub --list-findings --sh-filters ResourceType=AwsSageMakerNotebookInstance RecordState=ACTIVE WorkflowStatus=NEW` I found two affected resources with three finding each making six security hub findings in total.

-Running the following update command, will update those 6 findings workflow status to `NOTIFIED` with a Note:
+Running the following update command will update those six findings' workflow status to `NOTIFIED` with a Note:

 ```sh
 --update-findings Workflow=NOTIFIED Note="Enter your ticket id or reason here as a note that you will add to the finding as part of this update"